Frequently Asked Questions

 Do you offer discounts?

 I am passionate about mental health for the masses.
 I offer near-pro-bono ($25/session) to 2-3 clients a week.
 These scholarships are available upon request, and yes, there is typically a waiting list.
 I’m happy to answer any questions and make alternate financial arrangements if at all possible.
-I am also happy to help anybody in Middle Tennessee, client or not, come up with of referral source that provide high-quality and affordable mental health services to meet your needs.
+I am also happy to help anybody, client or not, come up with referral sources that provide high-quality and affordable mental health services to meet your needs.

 Do you take insurance?